vega/altair/doc/getting_started/installation.rst

     $ jupyter notebook

-In the browser window that launches, click the *New* drop-down menu and select "Python 3".under "Notebook" click "Python 3".
+In the browser window that launches, click the *New* drop-down menu and select either "Python 2" or "Python 3", depending on which version of Python you are using (note that the kernel you choose *must* match the kernel where you installed the vega3 extension).

 In the notebook that opens, you can run the following code to ensure everything is properly set up: